young-ccrc/sdmbc/README.md

 ```

 * Recommend to install this package under new python or conda environment.

-Create and activate new conda environment
+To create and activate new conda environment,
 ```
 conda create -n sdmbc python=3.10 conda activate sdmbc